-| Major John Davenport
+John Davenport Shakespear RHA

-Shakespear RHA Having been invalided home
+Having been invalided

-from the Crimean War, where he had fought at
+home from the Crimean War, where he had fought at

-Alma, Balaklava and Inkerman, he met Louisa
+Alma, Balaklava and Inkerman, he proposed to

-by the time they got to Corfu where the ladies
+time they got to Corfu the war had come to an

 end.
 Major Shakespear was posted as part of the